thingsboard/helm-charts/README.md

 ## Upgrading the Chart

-You can update your TBMQ deployment by modifying `values.yaml` and applying the changes using the `helm upgrade` command.
+You can update your TBMQ deployment by modifying `values.yaml` and applying the changes using the `helm upgrade` command:

 ```bash
 helm upgrade my-tbmq-cluster tbmq-helm-chart/tbmq-cluster -f values.yaml